kubernetes-retired/heapster/docs/debugging.md

 #### Common Problems

 * Some distros (including Debian) ship with memory accounting disabled by default.
-To enable memory and swap accounting on the nodes, follow [these instructions](https://docs.docker.com/installation/ubuntulinux/#memory-and-swap-accounting).
+To enable memory and swap accounting on the nodes, follow [these instructions](https://docs.docker.com/install/linux/linux-postinstall/#allow-access-to-the-remote-api-through-a-firewall).

-#### Debuging
+#### Debugging

 There are 2 endpoints that can give you an insight into what is going on in Heapster: